National Ignition Facility: System

-As of 2004, NIF used the indirect drive method of operation, in which the laser heats a small metal cylinder surrounding the capsule inside it.
-The heat causes the cylinder, known as a hohlraum (German for "hollow room", or cavity), to re-emit the energy as even higher frequency X-rays, which are still more evenly distributed and symmetrical.
+NIF primarily uses the indirect drive method of operation, in which the laser heats a small metal cylinder surrounding the capsule inside it, which then emits X-rays that heat the fuel pellet.
 Experimental systems, including the OMEGA and Nova lasers, validated this approach.
-The NIF's high power supports a much larger target; the baseline pellet design is about 2 mm in diameter.
+The NIF's high power supports a much larger target than OMEGA or Nova; the baseline pellet design is about 2 mm in diameter.
 It is chilled to about 18 kelvin (−255 °C) and lined with a layer of frozen deuterium–tritium (DT) fuel.
 The hollow interior contains a small amount of DT gas.

 In a typical experiment, the laser generates 3 MJ of infrared laser energy of a possible 4.
 About 1.5 MJ remains after conversion to UV, and another 15 percent is lost in the hohlraum.
 About 15 percent of the resulting x-rays, about 150 kJ, are absorbed by the target's outer layers.
 The coupling between the capsule and the x-rays is lossy, and ultimately only about 10 to 14 kJ of energy is deposited in the fuel.

 The fuels in the center of the target are compressed to a density of about 1000 g/cm3.
-For comparison, lead has a density of about 11 g/cm3).
+For comparison, lead has a density of about 11 g/cm3.
 The pressure is the equivalent of 300 billion atmospheres.

-Based on simulations, it was expected that about 20 MJ of fusion energy would be released, resulting in a net fusion energy gain, denoted Q, of about 15 (fusion energy out/UV laser energy in).
-Improvements in both the laser system and hohlraum design are expected to improve the energy absorbed by the capsule to about 420 kJ (and thus perhaps 40 to 50 in the fuel itself), which, in turn, could generate up to 100–150 MJ of fusion energy.
-The baseline design allows for a maximum of about 45 MJ of fusion energy release, due to the design of the target chamber.
-This is the equivalent of about 11 kg of TNT exploding.
+Before NIF was constructed, it was expected based on simulations that 10–15 MJ of fusion energy would be released, resulting in a net fusion energy gain, denoted Q, of about 5–8 (fusion energy out/UV laser energy in).
+Due to the design of the target chamber, the baseline design limited the maximum possible fusion energy release to 45 MJ, equivalent to about 11 kg of TNT exploding.

-As of 1996, these output energies were less than the 400 MJ of energy in the system's capacitors that power the laser amplifiers.
-The net wall-plug efficiency of NIF (UV laser energy out divided by the energy required to pump the lasers from an external source) would be less than one percent, and the total wall-to-fusion efficiency is under 10% at best.
-To be useful for energy production, the fusion output must be at least an order of magnitude more than this input.
+When NIF was built and used in 2011, the fusion energy was far lower than expected – less than 1 kJ.
+Performance was gradually improved until, as of 2024, the fusion energy routinely exceeded 2 MJ.

+To be useful for energy production, a fusion facility must produce fusion output at least an order of magnitude more than the energy used to power the laser amplifiers – 400 MJ in the case of NIF.
 Commercial laser fusion systems would use much more efficient diode-pumped solid state lasers, where wall-plug efficiencies of 10 percent have been demonstrated, and efficiencies 16–18 percent were expected with advanced concepts under development in 1996.